cornershopcreative-archive/smart-overlay/readme.txt

 == Changelog ==

+= 0.8 =
+* Refactoring entire codebase to be object-oriented in preparation for future features; no other functional changes.

 = 0.7 =
-* Refactoring mobile check to occur on front-end rather than with wp_is_mobile() to get around caching issues
+* Refactoring mobile check to occur on front-end rather than with wp_is_mobile() to get around caching issues.
-* Updating Featherlight library from 1.2.3 to 1.7.8
+* Updating Featherlight library from 1.2.3 to 1.7.8.

 = 0.6 =
 * Initial public release.